hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter11.md

 ### Autocorrelation of Order Flow as a Predictor of Market Movement

 Order flow is the difference in trade volume between trades initiated with market buy orders and trades triggered by market sell orders, all noted within a predetermined period of time.
-Trades begin with a market buy order are known as `buyer initiated`.
-Similarly, trading volume caused by market sell orders is referred to as `seller initiated`.
+Trades begin with a market buy order are known as buyer-initiated.
+Similarly, trading volume caused by market sell orders is referred to as seller-initiated.
 This equation illustrates the definition of order flow:
 $$
 x_{t} = v_{t}^{a} - v_{t}^{b}
 $$